 Clients who enter into an agreement, or who are ordered to attend community support services are monitored by the Commission.
-Service providers are required to submit a monthly progress report by the fifth day of each month advising if the client has attended and engaged with the provider and the progress they are making towards achieving their goals.
-The Commission collaborates with service providers to maintain consistent reporting criteria, encourages each service provider to engage in a quality assurance process in regard to the quality of information provided and conducts information sessions and updates in the communities.
-Service providers are encouraged to attend conference proceedings in each welfare reform community and discuss with the Commissioners the decision-making processes.
+Service providers are required to submit regular reports by the fifth day of each month advising if the client has attended and engaged with the provider and the progress they are making towards achieving their goals.
+The Commission collaborates with service providers to maintain consistent reporting criteria, encourages each service provider to engage in a quality assurance process in regard to the quality of information provided and conducts information sessions and updates in the communities when required.
+Service providers are encouraged to attend conference proceedings in each welfare reform community and discuss the decision-making processes with the Commissioners.

-It should be noted that the number of clients on case plans includes those who are incarcerated, out of community, in hospital and on probation orders.
+It should be noted that the number of clients monitored during the case management phase includes those who are incarcerated, out of the community, in a hospital or on probation orders.
 Their circumstances are monitored to ensure that where change occurs, such as release from prison, they are supported on their return to the community.

-Where the Commissioners recommend proceeding to a Show Cause conference the client is ordered to attend before the Commission to explain their non-compliance.
-After due consideration where considered appropriate a CIM order may be made or an existing CIM’s percentage or duration amended.
+Where the Commissioners recommend proceeding to a show cause conference the client is ordered to attend before the Commission to explain their non-compliance.
+After due consideration and where considered appropriate, a CIM order may be made or an existing CIM’s percentage or duration amended.

 The complexity of client obligations requires comprehensive information sharing and cooperation between the Commission, service providers and associated agencies to ensure clients can realistically meet the requirements of their agreements or orders.
 Each show cause is therefore assessed on a case by case basis to ensure that clients are treated in a fair and just manner.